 A water bank will be officially created upon execution of a water banking agreement.

 Depending on the nature of the new intended uses, Ecology may require that the mitigating right be conveyed to Ecology by recorded deed.
-If the new mitigated uses are permanent, Ecology will require that the water right conveyed to Ecology be recorded by deed.
+In any event, if the new mitigated uses are permanent, Ecology will require that the water right conveyed to Ecology be recorded by deed.

 Per RCW 90.42.170, Ecology will maintain information on its website on water banks that are allocating mitigation (i.e., banks that have assets available for mitigation).